 - Flooring: aggressive ping pong play requires a lot of feet movement.
 So having enough grip on the floor surface is important.
 If you find your surface slippery, there are floor mats which you can use.

 - Storage: If you’re sharing space with other equipment (such as your car in the garage), be sure you have enough space to store the table when not in use.
 In this instance the rollaway tables are quite effective and offer a compact storage solution.

 You’ve measured the room and determined that a standard size table won’t fit.
 Thankfully there are other options for you to consider:

 - Buy a smaller table: ping pong tables do come in a variety of sizes.
-You might consider a mid-sized or mini table if your space is too small for a standard size table.
+You might consider a mid-sized or mini table tennis table if your space is too small for a standard size table.

 - Buy a conversion top: you might have a dining table or another large table, presumably within a large room.
 Conversion tops allow you to transfer a regular table into a ping pong table.
 They are usually made from thin wood to give a realistic bounce.